dgc-network/coliving-protocol/README.md

 | Service                                                        | Description
 | -- | --
-| [`creator-node`](creator-node)                  | Maintains the availability of users' content via the Coliving Storage Protocol, including user metadata, images, and audio content.
+| [`network-node`](network-node)                  | Maintains the availability of users' content via the Coliving Storage Protocol, including user metadata, images, and audio content.
 Also known as Content Node.
-| [`discovery-provider`](discovery-provider)      | Indexes and stores the contents of the coliving contracts on the Ethereum & Solana blockchains for clients to query via an API.
+| [`discovery-node`](discovery-node)      | Indexes and stores the contents of the coliving contracts on the Ethereum & Solana blockchains for clients to query via an API.
 Also known as Discovery Node.
 | [`identity-service`](identity-service)          | Stores encrypted auth ciphertexts and handles oauth artifacts

 ### Smart Contracts & Programs